 The US has eight zones for domestic shipping in the US.
 The point of origin is located in Zone 1, and the price increases as the distance increases.
 It is a good idea to consider eliminating shipping to the most distant zones.

-This is also a good time to consider a partnership with a company with multiple fulfillment centers if that possibility exists.
+Storing products in various locations means additional expenses in rent or facility upkeep.
+This is also a good time to consider a partnership with a company with multiple fulfillment centers.

 The UPS Ready Products can integrate UPS solutions with order-processing software, online marketplaces (i.e. eBay), or accounting software (i.e. Intuit, QuickBooks, Sage Peachtree.)